moreati/docs/docs/v1.0/en/api/platform.md

 ) -> {tx: string}
 ```

-* `to` is the ID of the account the AVA is sent to.
+* `to` is the address of the account the AVA is sent to.
-  This must be the same as the `to` argument in the corresponding call to the X-Chain's `exportAVA`.
+  This must be the same as the `to` argument in the corresponding call to the X-Chain's `exportAVA`, except that the prepended `P-` should be included in this argument.
 * `payerNonce` is the next unused nonce of the account specified in `to`.
 * `username` is the user that controls the account specified in `to`.
 * `tx` is the transaction, which should be sent to the network by calling `issueTx`.